-Starbucks signals U.S. caution on lower profit; closing all Teavana stores
+Starbucks puts spotlight on China amid U.S. growth worries

 3 Min Read

+LOS ANGELES (Reuters) - Starbucks Corp's (SBUX.O) new chief executive said the world's biggest coffee chain is making a long-term investment in China, as worries that growth from its dominant U.S. market is cooling.

+Kevin Johnson, who succeeded Starbucks co-founder Howard Schultz as CEO in April, is tasked with the difficult job of finding new ways to deliver the robust growth that Wall Street has demanded from the popular chain.

-LOS ANGELES (Reuters) - Starbucks Corp (SBUX.O) on Thursday reported quarterly profit that matched analysts' estimates, tempered expectations for the current quarter amid softness in the U.S. retail and restaurant industries, and said it would close all 379 of its Teavana stores.
+The urgency of Johnson's mandate was underscored on Thursday, when the Seattle-based company posted quarterly profit that just matched analysts' estimates.
+Starbucks also tempered expectations for the current quarter as it faces softness in the U.S. retail and restaurant industries and said it would close all 379 of its Teavana stores.

-The results landed just hours after Starbucks announced plans to buy the remaining 50 percent stake of its East China business from its joint venture partners for about $1.3 billion, in its biggest ever acquisition.
+The financial report, the first under Johnson's guidance, landed just hours after Starbucks said it would buy the remaining 50 percent stake of its East China business from its joint venture partners for about $1.3 billion, in its biggest ever acquisition.

-The world's biggest coffee chain's net income fell to $691.6 million, or 47 cents per share, for the third quarter ended July 2.
-That was down from $754.1 million, or 51 cents per share, a year ago.

-Starbucks had a profit of 55 cents per share, excluding items, which matched analysts' average estimate as complied by Thomson Reuters I/B/E/S.
+Net income fell 8.3 percent to $691.6 million, or 47 cents per share, for the third quarter ended July 2.
+Excluding items, Starbucks earned 55 cents per share, which matched analysts' average estimate as complied by Thomson Reuters I/B/E/S.

 U.S. restaurants are locked in a bitter fight for market share, battling new competition from non-traditional rivals such as meal kit sellers and convenience stores.